JosefAssad/thebanjoplayersmustdie/README.md

 Version 2 introduces a relicensing which permits remixing and commercial exploitation.
 This book is released under the Creative Commons
 Attribution-ShareAlike 2.5 Denmark License.
 The full license may be viewed [here](http://creativecommons.org/licenses/by-sa/2.5/dk/deed.en_US).

+A compiled pdf of this book is available [here](http://www.josefassad.com/sites/josefassad.com/files/thebanjoplayersmustdie.pdf).

 ##  Building

 You really only need thebanjoplayersmustdie.tex and Front.pdf.
 Then: